 Piecework: The Union battle lines drawn

-The Committee came into being in the mid-1960s when the veteran Communist Convener at Longbridge, Dick Etheridge (above), began to call meetings of Conveners from other plants.
+The BLTUC had origins in the British Motor Corporation Joint Shop Stewards’ Committee, which came into being in the mid-1960s when the veteran Communist Convener at Longbridge, Dick Etheridge, began to call meetings of Conveners from other plants.
 The intention was to swap details of piecework rates, wage drift and possible moves to change the use of factories.
 It met not more than half-a-dozen times a year and preferred to operate quietly.